 This is where I find nonviolent communication comes in.
 I am very clear and strong about my boundaries and putting my children's needs first around family AND I try to do the merry dance of being as diplomatic as possible, speaking non-aggressively and from my own perspective without labelling them and all that more compassionate communication definitely helps.
 Yet I couldn’t always do this and initially, I think for most people in their journey of boundary setting (when boundaries weren’t respected in childhood) it’s a very awkward, messy, clumsy and often very scary and painful process initially.
 But if you’re to wait until you can assert yourself with calm confidence and grace, you may have to wait your whole life.
 Like a kid learning to ride a bike, expect to fall down and pick yourself up a lot, but be proud of yourself for facing the fears instilled in you by your parent(s) related to speaking up for yourself

 Also on the subject of boundaries relating to family and friends, I haven’t had a relationship with my father since my early twenties.
-I’ve only ever known him to be a volatile and violent man with no integrity, no social conscience and he's a paedophile, so it's a no-brainer really.
+I’ve only ever known him to be a volatile and violent man with no integrity, no social conscience and he's a pedophile, so it's a no-brainer really.
 It’s a basic issue of safety.
-I do think that this level of boundary is extreme, yet appropriate in the more extreme cases of parents who violate boundaries and do a lot of harm without any awareness or attempts to change and repair.
+This level of boundary is an extreme position for a situation of high risk, yet appropriate in the more extreme cases of parents who violate boundaries and do a lot of harm without awareness or attempts to change and repair.
 It’s a big call.
 Every relationship has it’s healthy and not so healthy aspects, we each have to weigh up the benefits versus the risks, but if the risk is high enough, then sometimes this is the right thing to do.
 I believe that every parent not only deserves to have a voice in how their children are treated and who they have a relationship with, but it is our responsibility to protect them from influences that are dysfunctional to the point of being potentially very harmful.

 I remember putting up a tent with another adult in challenging weather conditions, it was starting to rain and the wind was strong.
 My son arrived on the scene asking if he could go to his friend’s house.
 The other adult launched a verbal attack at my son telling him “your mother’s a bit busy right now and you’d be better off giving us a hand”, the words weren’t as sharp as the tone and the piercingly accusatory look.
 I intervened by asking my son to look and me and slowly and calmly telling him “it’s ok honey you haven’t done anything wrong, I can talk to you about your friend in a minute, just tell him you’ll ring him back and then can you help us with these poles.